aliattia2/Bike-share-system-Analysis/README.md

 We are performing exploratory and explanatory analysis to the data which is obtained from bike sharing system data to obtain useful visualization to give insights about users

+Key insights
+We are making Univariate analysis to get the relation between trip duration and frequency to identify the most common trip Durations identifing the most common category that use bikes is it the subscriber who are regeistered to the system or the customers who are new to the system
+Identifing Relation between Clients age and Trips frequency distribution of trips among the whole year and distribution of trips among the weekdays

+Then we use bivariate analysis to know whether the age of User affect the distance of the trip through the most appropirate visualization

+also get the Relation between gender and Trip duration considering other factors

+Finally the multivariate analysis to identify the gender who spend more durations

 Main findings